 Get prepared to learn how to plan, launch and market a successful e-commerce business.
 And let’s finally get started in order to ensure a smooth ride for your entrepreneurship journey!

-Now that you’ve got highly motivated by DSM team, it’s high time to take the first steps into your new reality! 😉
+Now that you’ve got highly motivated by the DSM Tool team, it’s high time to take the first steps into your new reality! 😉

 So, first, identify successful companies already working on the market.
 Then make sure that you have healthy competition in the preferred sphere.
 A complete absence of competition usually indicates that there is no market for your product.
 Don’t choose an overly crowded niche and skip anything dominated by giant brands.
 And remember, the more specific you are, the fewer competitors you are likely to face on your way.